AhmadMoussa/creativecodingcourse/course_content/week1/overview/main.md

 7. **Cross-disciplinary Nature**: Creative coding often intersects with other fields such as music, architecture, dance, and science, leading to cross-disciplinary projects that push the boundaries of traditional art forms.

 Overall, creative coding is about harnessing the power of code to push creative boundaries and explore new forms of digital expression.

-## Overview for Week 1

-This is a short course about P5JS that serves the purpose of being overvieable.
-Here you can find all course relevant material.

-- **Intro to P5JS:** A first look at what P5JS is, and a showcase of some of the things that can be done with it.
-- **Flow of a P5 Program:** An overview of the two main functions in P5JS, the setup() and draw() function.
-- **Creating the Canvas:** An over
-- **Drawing Functions:** Some of the drawing functions that P5JS provides for you to use and draw shapes to the Canvas.
-- **Creating a Grid:**
-- **Patterns with Grids:**
-- **Circle Packing Example:**